 IV.2 Conventions

 An H.248 context with a single SEPP, given by SEPs T1(S1) and T2(S1), is considered.
-The two tcpecc package properties are related to individual SEPs (as opposed to Context-level properties); however, the scope is on SEP T1(S1) property settings only.
+The two properties (seplink/linktopo and tcpbcc/ori) are related to individual SEPs (as opposed to Context-level properties); however, the scope is on SEP T1(S1) property settings only.

-Further, both properties provide only an extended behaviour (in contrast to the base package) for incoming TCP bearer connection control requests (i.e. the terminating side).
+Further, both capabilitiesprovide only an extended behaviour (in contrast to the base package) for incoming TCP bearer connection control requests (i.e. the terminating side).
 The originating side is therefore out of scope of this Appendix.

 Furthermore all Figures indicate possible Event notifications to the MGC by the MG.
 The particular event(s) are not discussed, but could be for instance related to state changes of the local TCP bearer connection endpoint(s) (as defined by the base package).

-IV.3 Usage of SEPP Interlinkage property
+IV.3 Usage of stream endpoint interlinkage capability

-Property tcpecc/sepplink is defined in clause 9.1.1.
-The property affects TCP bearer connection establishment and release procedures.
+Property seplink/linktopo is defined in clause 7.1.1/[ITU-T H.248.SEPLINK] and TCP-specific interlinkage procedures aredefined in clause 9.
+Interlinkage may be used for TCP bearer connection establishment and release procedures.

-IV.3.1 Property "sepplink = FALSE"
+IV.3.1 Property "seplink/linktopo" not used for interlinkage

-See Figure IV.1.
-Semantic FALSE implies decoupled SEPs, i.e., reflect the semantic of the base package.
+There will be decoupled SEPs in case of unused interlinkage (abstracted by semantic FALSE in Figure IV.1), i.e., reflect the semantic of the base package.
 There are two separate TCP bearer connection segments, - the two segments related to TCP connections "X MG (SEPT1(S1))" and "Y MG (SEPT2(S1))" -, from the perspective of the MG.

-Figure IV.1 – Property "sepplink = FALSE"
+Figure IV.1 – Property "seplink/linktopo" not used for interlinkage

 Here: an incoming TCP bearer connection establishment request (via TCP-SYN) or release request (via TCP-FIN) at SEP T1(S1) does not affect SEP T2(S1).